eligeabiantoun/bookify/README.md

 Bookify is a web-based application designed to allow users to discover, browse, and reserve tables at restaurants through a simple and intuitive interface.
 The platform provides a clean homepage that offers quick access to the main user actions, including sign-up, log-in, and browsing options.
 Each user role, namely Owner, Customer, and Admin, has access to a dedicated dashboard with personalized functionality and a clear navigation structure that enhances the overall user experience.

-The project aims to establish a complete restaurant booking and management system that integrates essential functionalities such as role-based dashboards, table reservations, real-time queue management, reservation confirmations, and restaurant performance analytics.
+The project aims to establish a complete restaurant booking and management system that integrates essential functionalities such as role-based dashboards, table reservations, real-time queue management, and reservation confirmations.
 The interface is structured to be responsive and user-friendly, ensuring accessibility and ease of use across various devices.
 The design philosophy emphasizes scalability, maintainability, and a clean separation between the front-end presentation and back-end logic.

-At its current stage, Bookify is in Sprint 2, which focuses on continuing with the project’s core architecture, implementing the authentication system, and developing the initial user dashboards.
-In the upcoming sprints, the team will focus on building and integrating the main MVP features, including real-time queue management, restaurant analytics, and further user interface enhancements that will collectively shape the platform into a complete reservation system.

 To run Bookify locally on macOS or Linux, the user should begin by cloning the repository using the command
 `git clone https://github.com/eligeabiantoun/bookify.git`